HEIGE-PCloud/HEIGE-PCloud.github.io/content/posts/BAM/BAM-1/How-to-prove-π-is-an-irrational-number.md

 ### Rational or Irrational?

-You can see that there are several different ways to define and work out the value of the number $\pi$, but these methods dose not seem to help proving its irrationality at all.
+You can see that there are several different ways to define and work out the value of the number $\pi$, but these methods does not seem to help proving its irrationality at all.
 Actually, whether the number $\pi$ is rational is a very hard question.
 Around 250 BC, the ancient Greeks have already had an algorithm to approximate $\pi$ with arbitrary accuracy.
 But not until 2000 years later, in 1761, the first proof of $\pi$ is an irrational number is proposed by Johann Heinrich Lambert.

 Lambert's proof is based on continued fraction expansion and is quite complex.
 Today, I would like to introduce another proof proposed by Ivan Niven published in June 1947.
 It is only one page and you can read it here.